Balvenie is situated perfectly for distillery visits.

 Balvenie 1989 'PortWood' (40%, OB, Bottled +/- 2003, 70cl)

 Nose: Wow!
 Rich and balanced.
 Fairly similar to the Doublewood, but not as expressive.

 Marzipan.
 Lemon?
 Very nice, but I can't find the port.
 Nothing like the 'Morangie Port.

-Taste: Smooth and sweet start.
+Taste: Smooth & sweet start.
 Solid, fruity centre.
 Coffee?
 Not very complex.
+Winey and woody finish

-Score: 83 points - a recommendable malt but I would have liked to see more port.
+Score: 83 points - a recommendable malt but I would have liked to see more of the ‘port’ influence.